 Evidence of Advertisers Interfering in Media Content

 The paper What Do the Papers Sell?
-The Model of Advertising and Media Bias, as well as other papers on the influence of payments on media, demonstrates a consistent conclusion.
+The Model of Advertising and Media Bias and other papers on the influence of payments on media demonstrate a consistent conclusion.

 “The regulatory view grew out of evidence that some advertisers seriously interfere with media content.
 Baker (1994) and Bagdikian (2000) detailed accounts of the history of suppression of news on tobacco-related diseases.
 Complementing this evidence, Warner and Goldenhar (1989) statistically identify tobacco advertising as causing the reporting bias (for further evidence, see e.g., Kennedy and Bero, 1999).
 Another more recent case is misreporting on anthropogenic climate change.
 Boyko and Boyko (2004) demonstrate a clear bias in the US quality press over 1988-2002 (see Oreskes, 2004, on the scientific benchmark).
 Automotive advertising has been signaled as a key explanatory factor: in the US in 2006, automotive advertising alone accounted for $19.8 billion, of which nearly 40% went to newspapers and magazines.” – Advertising Age, 2007